PostHog/meta/requests-for-comments/2025-09-02-shared-instructions.md

 The onboarding instructions are composed of instruction steps and checkpoints.
 Onboarding, wizard, and docs will share these instruction steps, but will differ mostly in their checkpoints.

 We're looking for a stricter, machine-readable format that we can build linting and tooling around so they can be reliably shared between the onboarding, wizard, and docs.
+This will also make it easier to incorporate our other ideas in sourcing tested code from demo projects (there will be another RFC for that).

 ## Success criteria

 - Single source of truth to update getting started instructions for in-app onboarding, docs, and wizard.
-- The shared instructions should be stored in a **highly readable by humans** that's also easily parsable.
+- The shared instructions should be stored in a **highly readable by humans** that's also easily parsable by machines.
 - Updating instruction once should trigger updates everywhere.
 - Warnings should be given when someone tries to update instructions in the wrong place (not at the source).
-- Instructions should be rendered properly by onboarding, docs, and wizard.
-This should include minor differences, especially at checkpoints.
+- You should be confident in your updates without needing to build docs, app, and wizard locally through tooling, linting, etc.

 ## Proposed format

-We need a markup format that's strict enough to be machine-readable (which means markdown is generally hard to parse), but still readable by humans (XML/JSONs break next lines, yamls break indentation).
+We need a markup format that's strict enough to be machine-readable (which means not markdown, which is generally hard to parse), but still readable by humans (XML/JSONs break next lines, yamls break indentation).

 We also need it to be reasonably transportable between different platforms, keep in mind that the website and in-app onboarding will likely continue to use very different components.
-This means MDX with component extensions are not a good fit.
+This means MDX with component dependencies at build time is not a good fit.

-The exact format is not important, some examples are asciidoc, rst, and toml with structured arrays.
+The exact format is not important, some example formats that could work are asciidoc, rst, and toml with structured arrays.

-For examples below, we'll use toml with structured arrays as examples, but we can discuss exact formats.
+For examples below, we'll use toml with structured arrays as examples, but we can discuss exact formats separately.
+It's ultimately the content that matters first, format depends more on tooling available.

 ### Example with toml

 We can transport our instructions as a structured array of tables.
+This can be parsed with clearn delimiters and lets us retain next lines and indentation.

 ``````toml
 # Front matter